ravikadam/pocteam/README.md

 # pocteam
 Team POC

 Please clone this repository into folder.
 You need to use NodeJS 12 or more to work with this.

 Three important files

 AppSettings.js files stores clientID - this is same as ClientID which is defined in Slidedge Azure Portal for Trial purpose.
 It is not used in production code anywhere.
 I used it to ensure I do not break any working code.
+This file also contains permission scope for API.
+These scopes are passed with API call.

 Helper file contains all Graph API calls wrapped by Javascript functions.